 Unmarried couples have no mutual legal inheritance entitlement if a partner dies.
 Individual pension solutions such as a cohabitation agreement or a will ensure that the life partner can inherit.
 In addition, it is advisable that the life partner informs their own pension fund and benefits their partner with their retirement savings under Pillars 3a and 3b.

-The purpose of Pillar 1 is to secure livelihood in retirement, in the event of disability and incapacity to work, or after a death.
+The purpose of Pillar 1 is to secure livelihoods after retirement, in the event of disability and incapacity to work, or after a death.

-By making voluntary payments into a tied (Pillar 3a) or flexible (Pillar 3b) pension, you can close any income gaps from Pillars 1 and 2 of the Swiss pension system to the fullest extent possible.
+By making voluntary payments into pension provision with withdrawal and contribution restrictions (Pillar 3a) or flexible pension provision (Pillar 3b), you can close income gaps from Pillar 1 and 2 of the Swiss social system to the fullest extent possible.